 The Satyagraha movement spreads through India, gaining millions of followers, though Gandhi pulls back when violence breaks out and martial law is declared.

-On 13 April the movement comes to a temporary halt when British troops fire at point-blank range into a crowd of 10,000 unarmed and unsuspecting Indians gathered at Amritsar in the Punjab to celebrate a Hindu festival.
+The movement comes to a temporary halt on 13 April when British troops fire at point-blank range into a crowd of 10,000 unarmed and unsuspecting Indians gathered at Amritsar in the Punjab to celebrate a religious festival.
 A total of 1,650 rounds are fired, killing 379 and wounding 1,137.

 1920 - Gandhi proclaims an organised campaign of noncooperation.
 He urges Indians to boycott British institutions and products, to resign from public office, to withdraw their children from government schools, to refuse to pay taxes, and to forsake British titles and honours.

 Gandhi is arrested, but the British are soon forced to release him.
-He refashions the Congress Party from an elite organisation into an effective political instrument with widespread grassroots support.
+He refashions the National Congress from an elite organisation into an effective political instrument with widespread grassroots support.

-1922 - In March Gandhi is arrested by the British and tried on a charge of conspiring to overthrow the government.
-He pleads guilty and is sentenced to six years imprisonment.
+1922 - Gandhi is arrested by the British in March and tried on a charge of conspiring to overthrow the government.
+He pleads guilty and is sentenced to six years in prison.

 1924 - Gandhi is released from prison in January after an operation for appendicitis.
 His remaining jail sentence is unconditionally remitted.

-1925 - He withdraws from politics to set up an ashram (commune), establish a newspaper, and work to help the rural poor and the members of the 'Untouchable' caste.
+1925 - He withdraws from politics to work to help the rural poor and the members of the Untouchable caste.

 1930 - Gandhi proclaims a new campaign of civil disobedience and calls upon the Indian population to refuse to pay taxes, particularly the tax on salt.
 The campaign centres on a 400 km march to the sea between 12 March and 6 April.